FINANCIAL AID RATE80%

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Central New Mexico Community College.
+The list of schools below have been selected by researching which schools offer similar programs to Central New Mexico Community College.

-- Southwestern Indian Polytechnic Institute in Albuquerque, NM (8 miles away)
+- Southwestern Indian Polytechnic Institute in Santa Fe, NM (8 miles away)

-- University of New Mexico - Valencia Campus in Los Lunas, NM (25 miles away)
+- University of New Mexico - Valencia Campus in Las Cruces, NM (25 miles away)

-- Santa Fe Community College in Santa Fe, NM (50 miles away)
+- Santa Fe Community College in Farmington, NM (50 miles away)

-- University of New Mexico - Los Alamos Campus in Los Alamos, NM (59 miles away)
+- University of New Mexico - Los Alamos Campus in Socorro, NM (59 miles away)

-- New Mexico State University - Grants in Grants, NM (69 miles away)
+- New Mexico State University - Grants in Carlsbad, NM (69 miles away)